jeffthomasiii/Just-a-Thought-Blog/_posts/2025-12-03-When-People-Say-Love-Is-Not-Enough.md

 Love is not meant to guarantee outcomes.
 Love is meant to shape us into Christ.

-So when people say “love is not enough,” what they are really describing is the gap between human love and God’s love.
+So, when people say, “love is not enough,” what they are really describing is the gap between human love and God’s love.

 Human love grows weary.
 Agape endures.